-This page provides you with Pharmacist resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
+This page provides you with Pharmacist resume samples to use to create your own resume with our easy-to-use resume builder.
 Below you'll find our how-to section that will guide you through each section of a Pharmacist resume.

 Research suggests that potential recruiters look at a resume for an average of 6 seconds.
 With so many variations in a professional pharmaceutical resume, it can be tricky to know what the differences are.

 Writing yours in a reverse-chronological format is ideal when looking to show off your skills, experience and accomplishments.